tradingview/lightweight-charts/docs/time-scale.md

 Indexes might have fractional parts, for instance 4.2, due to the time-scale being continuous rather than discrete.

-Integer part of logical index means index of the fully visible bar (see image below).
+Integer part of the logical index means index of the fully visible bar (see image below).
 Thus, if we have 5.2 as the last visible logical index (`to` field), that means that the last visible bar has index 5, but we also have partially visible (for 20%) 6th bar.
-Half (e.g. 1.5, 3.5, 10.5) means exactly middle of the bar.
+Half (e.g. 1.5, 3.5, 10.5) means exactly a middle of the bar.

 ![Logical range](./assets/logical-range.png "Logical range")